Actinology –

 Geochronology –

-- Geocentrism (n.) - The description of the universe with the earth at the centre and the sun, moon, starts and other planets all orbit (move around) Earth.
-Formed by gē, "earth", plus Greek kentron, "centre".
+- Geocentrism (n.) – The description of the universe with the earth at the centre and the sun, moon, stars and other planets all orbit (move around) the Earth.

-- Geode (n.) - Geode literally means "earth-like" or "earthy".
-It actually denotes a rounded stone with a hollow centre lines with crystals, identical to the shape of the earth.
+- Geode (n.) – Geode literally means “earth-like” or “earthy”.
+It actually denotes a rounded stone with a hollow centre lined with crystals, identical to the shape of the earth.
 See images.
-Formed by gē "earth", plus Greek suffix oidēs meaning "characterised by".
+Formed by gē “earth”, plus Greek suffix oidēs meaning “characterised by”.

 Geology –